ravsau/aws-cloud-cost-management/README.md

 For example, for most startups, Cloud probably is the best option.
 Then you have companies like dropbox.
 That's when you host cloud on a cloud.
 Situation like this is when companies start to considering moving out of the cloud to save even more.

-# Core CORE PILLARS OF OPTIMIZATION ( According to the AWS Cost Optimization Playbook, Jan 2018)
+# CORE PILLARS OF OPTIMIZATION ( According to the AWS Cost Optimization Playbook, Jan 2018)
 • Right sizing: Provisioning the right services for given workloads.\
 • Elasticity: Growing and shrinking consumption based